segmentio/segment-docs/src/connections/destinations/catalog/amazon-eventbridge/index.md

 ## FAQ

-### Can I change my Account ID?
+### Can I change my AWS Account ID?
-Currently you can only set up one Account ID per source, and once it is set it cannot be changed.
+You are only able to configure one AWS Account ID per source.
+Once you've configured your Amazon EventBridge destination with an AWS Account ID, it is not possible to modify it.
+If you do need to change the AWS Account ID for any reason, you will need to create a new Segment source and configure a new destination.

 We recommend that you create a separate Segment source for testing if you use a test Account ID, because you cannot change it to a production Account ID at a later date.